Los Solidarios: Assassination of Juan Soldevila

-Although they had hoped to wait for Durruti's release, the circumstances prompted Ascaso and Torres Escartín to leave Donostia for Zaragoza.
+Although they had hoped to wait for Durruti's release, the circumstances prompted Ascaso and Torres Escartín to leave San Sebastián for Zaragoza.
 They stayed there in a small house with the old anarchist feminist Teresa Claramunt, who admonished them for their violent actions.
 They defended their actions due to the climate of violence brought to the city by the pistoleros.
 They held Archbishop Juan Soldevila responsible for the violence, as he had given the church's protection to local pistoleros, and aimed to eliminate him.
 On 4 June 1923, Soldevila and his nephew Luis Latre Jorro left the archbishop's palace in a black car and headed towards their country estate.
 When they reached the property, the driver stopped the car and waited for the gates to be opened.
 Two men standing by the gates drew pistols and opened fire on the car, killing Soldevila and wounding his nephew and driver, before disappearing.

 Alfonso XIII immediately ordered the Archbishopric of Zaragoza and his own staff to investigate the attack.
 The Heraldo de Aragón published a photograph of Soldevila's body on its front page and wrote three pages on the police investigation.
 While tracing the assassins' path of escape, police found an unloaded pistol with the mark of Alkartasuna, a Basque weapons manufacturer based in Gernika.
 The escape route ended at the Delicias neighbourhood of Zaragoza, but nobody there could provide information about the assassins.

 Under pressure from Conservative Party leader Juan de la Cierva and Interior Minister Martín Rosales Martel, the local administration in Zaragoza ordered a series of arbitrary arrests against local anarchists and the labour movement.
 But when Zaragoza CNT leader Victoriano Gracia warned that the government would bear responsibility "if even one innocent worker is arrested", the governor ordered police to ensure any arrests were based on hard evidence and ordered the release of people that had been arbitrarily detained.
 On 28 June, the Spanish government intervened, ordering the arrest of Ángel Pestaña and other prominent anarcho-syndicalists, who they charged with terrorism.

 Ascaso was also arrested by police and charged with the murder of Soldevila, despite him having an alibi, with witnesses confirming that he had visited prisoners at the time of the assassination.
 Newspapers quickly reported that Ascaso, a member of Durruti's "gang", was the assassin.
 The government and the Catholic Church pushed for further arrests of anarchists, with police even taking a woman sick with tuberculosis as hostage to force her son Esteban Euterio Salamero Bernard to turn himself in.
 In the end, Ascaso, Torres Escartín, Salamero and Juliana López were charged with the murder of Soldevila.